schickm/geolist/README.md

 # sharelist
-A simple example shareable todo list
+A simple example shareable todo list.
+Made to accompany a lecture in App Design at Columbia College.

 ## Points of interest